Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 Here’s the deal.

-Retail doesn’t care about women.
-So no one is sitting in an office, deciding on the next season’s inventory assortment, asking themselves:
+No one is sitting in an office, deciding on the next season’s inventory assortment, asking themselves:

 Is this the best option for our customers?